RandomGamingDev/BasicECSJs/README.md

 # BasicECSJs
 A basic javascript ECS system, with SceneManagers, Scenes and GameObjects with their own Start and Update functions.

 Simply spawn a `SceneManager` with an Array of `Scene`s and the integer/id pointing to the active scene.
-Then just push whatever `GameObject`s you want.
+Then just push whatever `GameObject`s you want to the `Linked.List` used to store all the GameObjects by the `Scene`.
 The way the system works is that they all have their own `start` and `update` functions, with the calls cascading down from the `SceneManager` to its `Scene`s to its `GameObject`s allowing for a easy way to manage your game and a easy framework to build on top of.

+This library depends on the Linked List implementation from https://github.com/RandomGamingDev/OneWayLinkedListLibJs.
+To use it you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/OneWayLinkedListLibJs/list.js in your HTML file!
+If you want to you can also just download the file and include it in your HTML file that way.

 To use it you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/BasicECSJs/ecs.js in your HTML file!
 If you want to you can also just download the file and include it in your HTML file that way.